-Trophies are awarded for Champion Wine of the Show, Reserve WIne of Show (replacing Sustainable Wine trophy in 2012), Best Open White Wine, Best Open Red Wine, Best Exhibtion White or Sparkling Wine and Best Exhibition Red Wine as well as the 13 individual variety trophies.
+Trophies are awarded for Champion Wine of the Show, Reserve Wine of Show (replacing Sustainable Wine trophy in 2012), Best Open White Wine, Best Open Red Wine, Best Exhibition White or Sparkling Wine and Best Exhibition Red Wine as well as the 13 individual variety trophies.

 To be awarded the Champion Wine of the Show, Best Open White Wine, Best Open Red wine or one of the 13 varietal trophies each winery must have at least 250 cases of the wine entered available for sale at the time of the award announcement.

-In 2007 three new trophies were introduced.
-To reward smaller wineries a new Exhibition category has been introduced.
 To enter the Exhibition category a winery must have a minimum of 50 cases of wine available for sale at the time of the award announcement.
-The two new trophies in this category are Best Exhibition White or Sparkling Wine and Best Exhibition Red Wine.

 Awarding Elite Gold, Gold, Silver and Bronze Medals

 A wine wins a medal when it reaches the medal standard, determined by the score it receives from the panels of judges.
 Each wine is marked out of twenty based on the following system: